ChristofSeiler/sherlock/batchtools.md

 * a template file [slurm_batchtools.tmpl](slurm_batchtools.tmpl) that contains information about resource allocation
 * a cluster function file [batchtools.conf.R](batchtools.conf.R) that contains information about the location of [slurm_batchtools.tmpl](slurm_batchtools.tmpl)

 The easiest way is to copy both files in the same directory with the `R` script.
-The seoncd file is only necessary if you plan to use the function `loadRegistry`.
+The second file is only necessary if you plan to use the function `loadRegistry`.
 This function allows us to get the status and possible error message of currently running jobs by starting a new `R` session.
 Especially for longer jobs this becomes very importants, so I highly recommend it.

 Let's assume we want to run the following function on sherlock (we will need functions of the `magrittr` pacakge):